 - Representative office

-Secondly, you need to confirm your position at the sponsoring company as the limited stay permit is issued based on the approval of your working permit/IMTA and IMTA requires the details of your job title and location.
+Secondly, you need to confirm your position at the sponsoring company as the limited stay permit is issued based on the approval of your work permit which requires the details of your job title and location.

-The length of your stay depends heavily on your job title.
-For example, Directors and Commissioners are guaranteed to get an extendable 1-year KITAS.
+The length of your KITAS depends on your job title.
+For example, directors and commissioners are guaranteed to get an extendable 1-year KITAS.
 Advisors and managers can also get a 12-month KITAS; however, it is subject to the immigration officials’ decision, and often, they are granted a non-extendable 6-month KITAS.

-Sponsorship entity should propose a job title by the regulations issued by the Ministry of Manpower, and this depends on the business classification of the entity.
+Sponsoring entity should propose a job title by the regulations issued by the Ministry of Manpower and this depends on the business classification of the entity.
 As a general rule, the positions that a foreigner can apply for are limited to a director, commissioner, manager, or advisory roles.

-See our previous blog post for more detailed information about spouse-sponsored Indonesian marriage KITAS.
+See our previous blog post for more detailed information about spouse-sponsored KITAS.

 #3 Retirement KITAS

 If you are at least 55 and don’t plan to work in Indonesia, you can apply for a retirement visa which enables you to live in Indonesia, lease property, and enter the country as many times as you like.